bhjortsberg/tsdump/readme.md

 ## Todo

+- Improve option parsing with error handling and required file argument.
 - PTS in wall clock time format
 - Calculate the length of the file.
 - Group packets that belong to same frame.